 Address: Rappbodetalsperre (on the L96), 38889 Stadt Oberharz am Brocken, Germany

-After detailed safety training and buckling into your harness on the launching tower, your fast ride through the air stream will begin, where everything is monitored and supervised by trained professionals.
-Fly down the slide at a fast speed while taking in a breathtaking view of the Bodetal, and then be met warmly by the helpful staff at the bottom.
+After detailed safety training and buckling into your harness on the launching tower, your fast ride through the air stream will begin, where trained professionals monitor and supervise everything.
+Fly down the slide quickly while taking a breathtaking view of the Bodetal, and then be warmly met by the helpful staff at the bottom.

 See Related: Best Family Vacation Ideas in Germany